Entomology and ArachnologyFaculty-Led | Ecology & Conservation Kenya

-This program is primarily based in Western Kenya’s Kakamega Forest, the Eastern-most remnant of central African ‘Congo-Guinean Rainforest’.
-The overall diversity of this rainforest, along with its proximity to economically important water bodies and both large scale and subsistence farms, makes this a natural starting point for this study.
+This program is primarily based in Western Kenya’s Kakamega Forest, the Eastern-most remnant of the central African ‘Congo-Guinean Rainforest’.
+The overall diversity of this rainforest, along with its proximity to economically important water bodies and both large-scale and subsistence farms makes this a natural starting point for this study.
 Kakamega is split into two parts: the first is run by the Kenya Forest Service, which allows a limited amount of human activity and extraction of forest products; the second is run by the Kenya Wildlife Service, which allows for no extractive activities.
-Both areas will be studied, along with nearby farms, rivers and Lake Victoria to the southwest.
+Both areas will be studied, along with nearby farms, rivers, and Lake Victoria to the southwest.